pipilu89/bootstrap-template/pages/hainan-guide/west-intro.md

 The second largest tributary of the important Changhua River.
 Length of 41 kilometers, drainage area of 371 square kilometers, with a total drop of 1347 meters.
 Nanyao river is very scenic because it runs through a karst valley (hence the abundance of caves in the area).
 Part of the river is known locally as 'Mural Corridor' (十画长廊) because of the colourful karst cliffs towering over the river.

-Chinese travel blog with many photos of area <https://www.mafengwo.cn/i/20101090.html>{:target="_blank"}
+Chinese travel blog with many photos of area <https://www.mafengwo.cn/i/20101090.html>{:target="_blank" rel="noreferrer"}

 **Qicha Township Kapok Trees (七叉乡木棉 Qīcha xiāng Mùmián)**